, , ,

 This waterfall model has gone through various updates since its initial launch.
 With those updates has come various enhancements including the option to model preferred return on a non-compounding and compounding basis, to accrue preferred return and not accrue preferred return, and separate modules for both annual and monthly periods.
 We continue to make updates to this model, so watch the version notes for more details.

 Are you an Accelerator member?
-Check out this lecture for a Watch Me Build of how to create this model from scratch.
+Check out lesson 4, course 15 of the course curriculum for a video tutorial of how to create this model from scratch.
 Not yet an Accelerator member?
 Consider joining the real estate financial modeling training program used by top real estate companies and elite universities to train the next generation of CRE professionals.

 the adventures in cre real estate equity waterfall model with cash-on-cash return hurdle